Air Sandwich

 The plan, along with the image of the gnomes presenting it, became a popular meme to mock bad business strategies.
 In effect, the Underpants Gnomes Plan is an air-sandwich, as the gnomes collecting underpants have no idea how that leads to profit.

-Air sandwich plans in product delivery
+Air Sandwich in product delivery

 How to avoid an Air Sandwich